CDCgov/prime-reportstream/prime-router/docs/playbooks/how_to_use_translation_configuration_features.md

 ### Configurations

 - **replaceUnicodeWithAscii**: Boolean type, can only take true of false.
 This feature replaces diacritics into their ascii representation.
-It checks whe whole hl7 message and it replaces any unicode diacritc that it finds.
+It checks the whole hl7 message, and it replaces any unicode diacritc that it finds.
 Example:
   - ```
     translation: